-Sempra Energy has nearly quadrupled its global market value since 1998, contributing more than $260 million to charitable causes and continuing to find innovative ways to best serve over 40 million consumers worldwide.
+Sempra Energy has contributed more than $260 million to charitable causes and continues to find innovative ways to best serve more than 36 million consumers worldwide.

 Sempra Energy completed its $9.45 billion acquisition of Energy Future Holdings Corp., including EFH's approximate 80-percent indirect ownership interest in Oncor Electric Delivery Company LLC.
 The close of the transaction created a utility holding company with the largest U.S. customer base.